Product

 definition

-A new substance formed as a result of a chemical reaction, appearing on the right side of a chemical equation, with different chemical properties from the original reactants.
+A product is a substance that is formed as the result of a chemical reaction.
 Products are often what we want from a reaction, such as medicines in pharmaceutical synthesis, or what causes harm, like pollutants from combustion.

 This concept is covered in depth in our chemistry terms and definitions guide, with worked examples, practice problems, and common mistakes.